What should I know about being plus size and pregnant?

 ‘But…but I passed my test!’

 I want to make sure you know that being tested twice is extremely common.
-It’s done in the best interest of your health and the health of your baby.
 I just wish more care providers let their plus size clients know that this will occur!

 2. You might lose weight during pregnancy.